 However, it’s not just what our dogs are eating that we should keep an eye on.

-Dr Trebeck said that since the lockdowns were introduced in March, she had seen “an increase in dog fight wounds”, which she said could be the result of more people walking their dogs at particular times of day, including some who may not have been well socialised.
+Dr Trebeck said that since the March lockdown, she had seen “an increase in dog fight wounds”.
+This could be the result of more people walking their dogs at particular times of day, including some who may not have been well socialised.

 “So definitely walk your dog on a lead and keep your distance from people, and that includes other dogs,” she said.